-The term “Horror” has meant different things in the world of comic
+The term “Horror” has meant different things in the world of

-books over the years.
-In the
+comic books over the years.

-1950’s, EC Comics published truly horrific and graphic stories in such
+In the 1950’s, EC Comics published truly horrific and

-titles as Tales from the Crypt and Vault of Horror.
+graphic stories in such titles as Tales from the Crypt and Vault

-force in society and the Comics Code Authority was created to save the
+in society and the Comics Code Authority was created to save the

 children.